gustavoferrazfontes/picker/README.md

 # TRVLPicker
 TRVLPicker is a responsive Vue.js datepicker component.
-From mobile to desktop it has a full-screen vertical layout, a single month layout, and a double month layout.
+From mobile to desktop it has a full-screen vertical layout, a single month layout, a double month layout, and a triple month layout.

 ![Screenshots](https://raw.githubusercontent.com/TRVL/picker/master/screenshots.jpg)